jaredpalmer/formik/README.md

   // access to all props and some stateful helpers.
   handleSubmit: (payload, { props, setError, setSubmitting }) => {
     // do stuff with your payload
-    // e.preventDefault(), setSubmitting, setError(undefined) are called before handle submit is. so you don CallMyApi(props.user.id, payload)
+    // e.preventDefault(), setSubmitting, setError(undefined) are // called before handleSubmit is.
+So you don't have to.
+    // HandleSubmit will only be executed if form values pass Yup validation.
+    CallMyApi(props.user.id, payload)
       .then(
         res => {